Canada LLP - A Tax-Free and Highly Reputable Offshore Company

-In the media they always draw the picture that offshore companies only exist for money laundering and tax fraud.
-Nasty corporations hide on small islands where they conduct their semi-legal deals under the protection of a tax haven.
+In the media, offshore companies are always associated with money laundering and tax fraud with nasty corporations hiding on small islands where they conduct their semi-legal deals under the protection of a tax haven.
 But is this really true?

-Leaving aside the fact that the term tax haven implies the existence of a tax hell for entrepreneurs – *cough* Germany f.e. *cough* – it is only logical, for the benefit of both - the business and its customers, to pay as little tax as possible.
+Aside from the fact that the term tax haven implies the existence of a tax hell for entrepreneurs – *cough* Germany *cough* – it is only logical that businesses and their customers seek to pay as little tax as possible.

 It is logical to consider picking a company's headquarters from a fiscal perspective.
-Doesn't the average person look to buy his weekly groceries from the supermarket instead of the gas station?
+After all, doesn't the average person look to buy his weekly groceries from the supermarket instead of the gas station?

 Offshore can be anything nowadays.

-My recommendation to you is a Limited Liability Partnership (LLP) in Canada.
+My recommendation is a Limited Liability Partnership (LLP) in Canada.
 This legal structure includes the following benefits:

-Canada is a great industrial nation, a G7 member and internationally well respected.
-The country has the Common Law which is popular with many former British colonies.
-It is a fair, stable and reliable legal system.
+Canada is a great industrial nation, a G7 member, and internationally well respected.
+The country’s legal system is based on common law, which is popular with many former British colonies.
+It is a fair, stable, and reliable legal system.
 As I said, even your skeptical international customers and business partners will not have a problem with a Canadian company.
 There won't be anything standing in the way of your international business.

-As an international traveler, my blog posts usually focus on other nomads who are not registered for tax in Germany and travel tax-free throughout the world.
-But this will also be profitable for (online-) entrepreneurs who are based in, for example, Germany.
+As an international traveller, my blog posts usually focus on other nomads who are not registered for tax in Germany and travel tax-free throughout the world.
+But this will also be profitable for (online) entrepreneurs who are based in Germany (for example).

-Admittedly the business owners might have to pay tax on their distributed Canadian profits in their residential country, but the bureaucracy can be significantly reduced.
-However you have to consider the fiscal rules of the German Foreign Transactions Tax Act and also, outside of Germany, countries might have laws regarding CFCs (Controlled Foreign Companies) which need to be considered.
+Admittedly, business owners might have to pay tax on their distributed Canadian profits in their residential country but the bureaucracy can be significantly reduced.
+However, you have to consider not only the fiscal rules of the German Foreign Transactions Tax Act but also countries outside of Germany that might have laws regarding CFCs (Controlled Foreign Companies) which need to be considered.